-Principal Function / Summary

 Significant contribution towards preventing merging (of St Albans and Hemel Hempstead), safeguarding the countryside, preserving the setting St Albans and St Michaels and Gorhambury estate, and maintaining the existing settlement pattern.
 Overall the parcel contributes significantly to 4 out of 5 purposes.

-GB24B - Green Belt Purposes Assessment

-Contribution

-To check the unrestricted sprawl of large built-up areas

-LIMITED OR NO

-The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
-It does not form a connection with a wider network of parcels to restrict sprawl.

-To prevent neighbouring towns from merging
+GB24B - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and form a connection with a wider network of parcels to restrict sprawl.
+Stevenage.
+It does not To prevent neighbouring towns from merging SIGNIFICANT The parcel provides (with GB24A) a strategic gap between Hemel Hempstead and St Alb 3.8km.

-SIGNIFICANT

-The parcel provides (with GB24A) a strategic gap between Hemel Hempstead and St Albans.
-The total gap is 3.8km.
 Overall the gap is large and well maintained (relatively free of development).
-There is no evidence of ribbon development.
-Any minor reduction in the gap would be unlikely to compromise the separation of settlements in physical or visual terms, or the overall level of visual openness.

-To assist in safeguarding the countryside from encroachment

-SIGNIFICANT

-The parcel displays typical rural and countryside characteristics in a mixture of arable and pasture fields bound by hedgerows and hedgerow trees and interspersed with frequent woodland belts.
-This land encircles the large estate parkland of Gorhambury and Prae Wood ancient woodland to the south.
-There is very limited built development apart from farm buildings.
-The key urban influence is the M1 and M10 which are both audibly intrusive and the M1 in particular interrupts the landscape.
-Land adjoining St Albans displays some urban influence as Verulamium Park acts as a green wedge which penetrates the west of the settlement providing a link from the town centre to the open countryside.
-Levels of visual openness are generally very high mainly due to an absence of any form of built development.

-To preserve the setting and special character of historic towns
+The ribbon development.
+Any minor reduction in the gap would be unlikely to compromise the settlements in physical or visual terms, or the overall level of visual openness. re is no evidence of To assist in safeguarding the countryside from encroachment SIGNIFICANT The parcel displays typical rural and countryside characteristics in a mixture of arable and by hedgerows and hedgerow trees and interspersed with frequent woodland belts.
+This la estate parkland of Gorhambury and Prae Wood ancient woodland to the south.
+There is development apart from farm buildings.
+The key urban influence is the M1 and M10 whic intrusive and the M1 in particular interrupts the landscape.
+Land adjoining St Albans disp influence as Verulamium Park acts as a green wedge which penetrates the west of the set from the town centre to the open countryside.
+Levels of visual openness are generally ver absence of any form of built development. and encircles the large very limited built h are both audibly lays some urban ettlement providing a link To preserve the setting and special character of historic towns SIGNIFICANT The parcel contains St Albans Conservation Area including St Michael's village and Gorh Most importantly, the Green Belt preserves an open and historic setting to the Cathedral a Alban, providing views to and from the countryside.
+The parcel also contains Roman rem which is a SAM. and Abbey Church of St To maintain existing settlement pattern SIGNIFICANT The parcel contributes (with GB25 & GB29) to the primary local gap between St Albans a This narrow gap is 0.2km.
+It is free from significant development apart from the M10/ A4 2 this point.

-SIGNIFICANT

-The parcel contains St Albans Conservation Area including St Michael's village and Gorhambury estate HPG.
-Most importantly, the Green Belt preserves an open and historic setting to the Cathedral and Abbey Church of St Alban, providing views to and from the countryside.
-The parcel also contains Roman remains of Verulamium which is a SAM.

-To maintain existing settlement pattern

-SIGNIFICANT

-The parcel contributes (with GB25 & GB29) to the primary local gap between St Albans and Chiswell Green (2nd).
-This narrow gap is 0.2km.
-It is free from significant development apart from the M10/ A414 which are intrusive at this point.
 There is relatively strong perception of the gap from the A414.
-Given the scale of the gap any minor reduction would be likely to compromise the separation of settlements in physical and visual terms, and overall visual openness.

-Level of openness and countryside character

-Existence of built development The level of built development is very low at 0.2%.
-There is very little development within the parcel but the M1/ M10/ represent visually and audibly intrusive features at the boundaries of the parcel.
+Given the scale reduction would be likely to compromise the separation of settlements in physical and vis visual openness.
+14 which are intrusive at e of the gap any minor Level of openness and countryside character Existence of built development The level of built development is very low at 0.2%.
+The boundaries of the parcel.

 Visual Openness The wooded nature of the parcel limits views to shorter distances creating a strong sense of containment.
 To the north and west of the parcel the land is more open.

 Countryside Character The patchwork of agriculture, woodland and estate parkland gives a rural character to much of the landscape with electricity pylons and the M1 corridor.

-GB25 - Green Belt Land to West of Chiswell Green Description The parcel is located to the west of Chiswell Green and extends to the south to Bricket Wood.
+GB25 - Green Belt Land to West of Chiswell Green

+Description The parcel is located to the west of Chiswell Green and extends to the south to Bricket Wood.
 The boundary to the north follows the M10 and to the west follows the M1.
 It is 522ha in size and forms an undulating chalk plateau with a number of gently sloping dry valleys.